anodyne/docs/events.md

 # Events

+Nova provides a robust events system for MODs to listen as actions happen throughout the system.

+---

 Nova provides an Events library that allows a sim or mod to define callbacks that are run when an event occurs.
 While accessible throughout Nova, Events are most useful in the context of building Extensions, as Events allow Extensions to hook into existing Nova functionality.

 ## Event Basics

 In order to define a listener, assuming $this is the CodeIgniter content, simply call:

 ```.language-php